wp-plugins/highlight-search-terms/readme.txt

     .hilite { background-color:#D3E18A }

 Yellow background highlighting on every search term on your webpage:

     .hilite { background-color:yellow }

 Or light blue background with bold fonts but limited to search terms in your main content section and not the header, sidebar or footer (assuming your theme uses a div with id "content" for the content section):

     #content .hilite { background-color:#9CD4FF; font-weight:bold }

 Orange background with black font limited to post _content_ and _title_ only and not the comments or any other section of the page (assuming your theme wraps your post in a div with class "post"):

     .post .hilite { background-color:#FFCA61; color:#0000 }

+For more intricate styling, see the advanced example below.

 = Advanced CSS Example =